How & where to buy Polygon (MATIC) online

 This guide explains what Polygon is and why it rebranded away from Matic Network.
 It teaches you about the MATIC coin and gives you some tips on where you can buy it.

-The MATIC token is available through any one of the brokers below.
+The MATIC token is available through any of the platforms below.
 These are some of the top platforms around, reviewed and approved by our team of cryptocurrency experts.
-If you want to learn more about the Polygon platform before you start, then scroll down to keep reading.

 How to buy MATIC online – a step-by-step guide